 VINCENT VAN GOGH – Used a van to go over his paintings

-As you can see on the close-ups below, the long rectangles of colour Van Gogh painted are very clear.
+As you can see in the close-ups below, the long rectangles of colour van Gogh painted are very clear.
 There was little effort to blend the lines together – the viewer's eye was expected to do the blending.

 Van Gogh was a great Dutch painter, but suffered from anxiety and mental illness.
 This is visible if you put his artwork into chronological order.
 In his early work the paintings were very dark (see The Potato Eaters) and became increasingly brighter in his later years up until his death.

-He only sold one painting in his lifetime but since his death his work has sold for the largest sums of money in history.
+He only sold one painting in his lifetime but since his death his work has commanded the highest prices in history.